Raymond Queneau: Biography

 He married Janine Kahn (1903–1972) in 1928 after returning to Paris from his first military service.
 Kahn was the sister-in-law of André Breton, leader of the surrealist movement.
 In 1934 they had a son, Jean-Marie, who became a painter.

-Queneau was drafted in August 1939 and served in small provincial towns before his promotion to corporal just before being demobilized in 1940.
-After a prolific career of writing, editing and critique, Queneau died on 25 October 1976.
-He is buried with his parents in the old cemetery of Juvisy-sur-Orge, in Essonne outside Paris.
+Queneau was drafted in August 1939 and served in small provincial towns before his promotion to corporal just before demobilisation in 1940.
+Following a prolific career of writing, editing and critique, Queneau died on 25 October 1976, taking last rites.
+He is buried with his parents in the old cemetery of Juvisy-sur-Orge, in Essonne.

 Career

 Queneau spent much of his life working for the Gallimard publishing house, where he began as a reader in 1938.
 He later rose to be general secretary and eventually became director of l'Encyclopédie de la Pléiade in 1956.
 During some of this time, he also taught at l'École Nouvelle de Neuilly.
 He entered the Collège de 'Pataphysique in 1950, where he became Satrap.

 In 1950, Juliette Gréco recorded "Si tu t'imagines", a song by Joseph Kosma with lyrics by Queneau.